clairernovotny/XamarinPclToggle/README.md

 ### You will have to restart Visual Studio for NuGet to see the changes!

-Hopefully this issue will be addressed in a future NuGet release.
+This issue will be addressed in NuGet 2.7.2, though there's no current ETA.
+I expect it to be before the end of 2013.

 You can track the status of the issue here: https://nuget.codeplex.com/workitem/2926.